Benefits in retirement

 If you get the Guarantee Credit element of Pension Credit, you’ll qualify for £140 off your electricity bill in winter 2015/16, as long as your electricity supplier is part of the scheme.

-Even if you don’t automatically qualify, you may still be able to get it if you’re on a low income.
+Even if you don’t automatically qualify, you might still be able to get it if you’re on a low income.
 Ask your electricity provider for details.

 The scheme does not apply in Northern Ireland as fuel poverty is devolved to the Northern Ireland Executive, which decides its own fuel poverty objectives and policies.

 There are a number of schemes that install insulation and heating improvements to make your home more energy efficient.

 You’re likely to be eligible if your home is poorly insulated or doesn’t have a working central heating system, and if you receive any of a range of income-related benefits including Pension Credit.

 Use the links below to find out more:

 - The Energy Saving Advice Service – Tel 0300 123 1234 (for England, Wales and Northern Ireland), 0808 808 2282 (for Scotland)

 - Scotland Energy Assistance Package – Tel 0800 512 012 for more information

 Everyone aged over 60 gets free prescriptions and eye tests.